JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 19. [ImpressCMS](https://www.impresscms.org/modules/content/content.php?content_id=5&page=showcase) 	small Promotion site to big 20k company website.
 Forum.
 54MB #inmotion
 18. [WebsiteBaker](https://websitebaker.org/pages/en/home.php) 	Uses PHP Droplets and jQuery.
 Easy to use.
 User registrations.
 SEO.
 Upload files as a zip and this will unpack them 	22MB #inmotion
 6. [Silverstripe](https://www.silverstripe.org/#tabpane-2432-2) Respected Open Source CMS.  (found this before I was in InMotion)  	53MB #inmotion
-20. [ProcessWire](https://processwire.com)	"A joy to use at any scale"  Really advanced simple ways of collecting the content from your blog.
-So reliable it requires no maintenance.
-WYSIWYG.
-Also it saves time with its ease.
-29MB #inmotion
 20. [Zikula](https://ziku.la/en/downloads) 	"Simple websites and Complex Applications"  212MB #inmotion
 19. [Php-Fusion](https://www.php-fusion.co.uk/about/about.php) 	something doesnt feel right about this, otoh their features page is amazing with tons of security and powerful conveniences  20MB #inmotion
 18. [CMS Made Simple](http://www.cmsmadesimple.org) 	Too much configuration apparently required 	23MB #inmotion